luftywiranda13/generator-bunny/readme.md

 semantic-release-cli setup
 ```

-Select Travis CI (or Travis CI Pro, if you have it), answer `no` to `overwrite`
+#### Select Travis CI, answer `no` to `overwrite`

-Then, publish manually for the **first time only**:<br />
+#### Then, publish manually for the **first time only**:<br />
 ```sh
 npm publish
 ```

-### Recommended workflow
+### 2. Recommended workflow

+As a project maintainer of many projects, you may want to standardize on a single commit message format for all of them.
 Follow these steps to maintain better project and have the ability to release it automatically.

 #### Make changes then commit those changes by running: